horacekangholie/ds-eda-01-iris-dataset/README.md

 > * _Petal Length_: Shows a bimodal distribution, suggesting the presence of at least two distinct groups (likely related to different species).
 This is a strong signal that petal length is a useful feature for classification.
 > * _Petal Width_: Also bimodal, with many samples having small values (near 0.2 cm) and another group between 1.0 to 2.0 cm.
 Like petal length, it likely differentiates between species.

-### 🗒️ Countplot
+### 🗒️ Bar Chart
-The countplot is used to visualize the frequency (i.e. count) of each category in a categorical feature—here, the target variable which represents the three species of iris flowers.
+The Bar Chart is used to visualize the frequency (i.e. count) of each category in a categorical feature—here, the target variable which represents the three species of iris flowers.
 By using hue='target', you reinforce the separation of classes visually, and the legend maps numeric class labels (0, 1, 2) to their actual names (setosa, versicolor, virginica)

 ```python
 sns.countplot(data=df_data, x='target', hue='target', palette='tab10')